 These are common examples of intrusive thoughts – ideas, mental images, urges, or sensations – that pop into our minds spontaneously when we least want them to.
 They do not seem to fit with the situation we are in at the time, how we are feeling, or how we see ourselves and others.

 While unwanted intrusive thoughts are very normal, they can sometimes cause feelings of anxiety, panic, disgust, or even shame.
 Those living with OCD, for example, may be extremely distressed by the intensity or frequency of their intrusive thoughts and go to great lengths to try to avoid, stop, or cancel out their intrusive thoughts.
 In this case, the intrusive thoughts have become ‘obsessions’, and the attempts to stop the thoughts are called ‘compulsions’.

-You can find a useful explanation of the role that obsessions play in OCD here
+This video provides a useful explanation of the role that obsessions play in OCD.

 Why do we have intrusive thoughts?